Virtual Tech Mission Panama

 Digital Maritime Mission Central-America

-The Regional Business Development LATAM team (NL Ministry of Foreign Affairs) is organizing a digital maritime trade mission to Central America from December 1-3 2020, in close cooperation with the Netherlands Embassies in Panama and San José.
-Holland House Panama & Holland House Colombia are currently implementing the mission together with local partners.
-Sixteen companies from the Kingdom of the Netherlands with focus on port digitalization, development, energy and sustainability are participating in this unique 3-day digital trade mission, led by René van der Plas (Director Port of Rotterdam International).
+The Regional Business Development LATAM team (NL Ministry of Foreign Affairs) organized a digital maritime trade mission to Central America from December 1-3 2020, in close cooperation with the Netherlands Embassies in Panama and San José.
+Holland House Panama & Holland House Colombia implemented the mission together with local partners.
+Sixteen companies from the Kingdom of the Netherlands with focus on port digitalization, development, energy and sustainability participated in this unique 3-day digital trade mission, led by René van der Plas (Director Port of Rotterdam International).

 Goals of the mission